Potatoes

 • Potatoes also can be grown in large containers or baskets.
 The same planting guide applies.

-See also Pumpkin Harvest Soup
+See also Nasturtiums

 Check out this excellent video to see how to plant potatoes.